TellusR/tellusr-solr-template/README.md

 To create a config with a blank template you can run:

-`bin/ttb create <collection name>`
+`bin/ttb create new_collection`

-You should replace <collection name> with the name of your collection.
+You should replace `new_collection` with the name you want for your collection.
+Avoid spaces and special characters.
 This will create new config files, based on the example files shipped with solr, with TellusR preconfigured for a collection of that name.
 You will find the newly created files in the subdirectory `configset/<collection name>/conf/*`.